-The heart of the Honda S2000 was its engine: a 2-litre twin-cam four-cylinder into which the firm threw the total of its accumulated knowledge over its half-century of existence, with many of the design team taken from the F1 engine programe.
-The result was a power output of 240 bhp which was achieved without turbocharger or supercharger but by adding the firm’s trick VTEC variable cam timing and letting it spin to a heady 9000rpm.
+The heart of the Honda S2000 was its engine: a 2-liter (or 2.2-liter on AP2 cars) twin-cam four-cylinder into which the firm threw the total of its accumulated knowledge over its half-century of existence, with many of the design team taken from the F1 engine programme.
+The result was a power output of 246 bhp which was achieved without turbocharger or supercharger but by adding the firm’s trick VTEC variable cam timing and letting it spin to a heady 9000rpm.

 You could be forgiven for expecting the result to be a lumpy, awkward unit to drive but in reality it was as docile in everyday use as a basic Civic and was also able to meet the strict California emissions regulations.
 Keep your foot in it until the needle hit 6500 rpm though and the change in character was starting as the VTEC did its thing and the needle leapt to the 9000 rpm redline.
 At this point, the short-shifting six-speed box came into its own and the grip afforded by the double wishbone chassis was much appreciated.

-The body was designed to achieve class-leading rigidity but the S2000 also weighed in at just 1260 kg, meaning performance was lively: 0-62 mph in just 6.2 seconds and a top speed of 150 mph.
+The body was designed to achieve class-leading rigidity but the Honda S2000 also weighed in at just 1260kg, meaning performance was lively: 0-62 mph in just 6.2 seconds and a top speed of 150 mph.
 Not bad going from a 2-litre four-pot.

 All of which means there’s nothing quite like the S2000.
 Yes, there are open two-seaters which provide similar performance but none of them manage it with such elegance of engineering and without using either much larger engines or at least one turbo.
 For that reason alone, it deserves the status of modern classic and that’s before you factor in the superb Honda build quality and the neat styling which successfully updated the traditional roadster shape without resorting to clumsy retro.

-Launched in 1999, the S2000 was offered in UK-market form as just a single 240 PS model.
+Launched in 1999, the AP1 S2000 was offered with a high-revving 2.0-liter engine producing 246bhp.
 Standard spec was generous, including an electric roof, leather seats, HID lights and air conditioning.
 For the 2002 model year, the car received revised spring and damper settings to make it less twitchy, a heated glass rear window in the convertible top and minor cosmetic details: a new leather and alloy gearknob, silver stereo cover, darker alloy wheels, chrome rings around the tail lights and larger Honda badges.

 The final change came with the 2008 model year, which introduced traction control as a standard feature and brought more changes to spring and dampers as well as different alloy wheels with a wider spoke design.
 Production of the S2000 finally ended in 2009 after more than 110,000 had been sold.